Ziran (Josh) Ding

 Work in Progress

-The Heterogeneous Impact of Firm Upgrading on Energy Use
+The Heterogeneous Impact of Firm Upgrading on Energy Intensity

 joint with Mustapha Douch, and Povilas Lastauskas